openjusticebe/omdat/README.md

 # ECLI frontend

+🚧 Under (heavy) construction.
+Please come back in a few nanoseconds. 🚧

+Frontend of ECLI API : https://github.com/openjusticebe/ecli

 Developed by OpenJustice.be with ❤️.
 Licensed with GPLv3.

 ## Build Setup without Docker